rightaditya/battery-dim/README.md

 Also, the config and installation are not particularly user-friendly.
 The ideal would be to get this functionality into GNOME, KDE, etc. so that it is there by default and is configurable via GUI.
-Alas delving into those DEs is a bit more than I want to do ;)
+Alas delving into those DEs is a bit more than I want to do. ;)